 Therefore, this study of the Holy Spirit is based solely on what the Bible teaches about Him and how He interfaced with different individuals we read about in the Bible.
 There will be no discussion of personal experiences that I or someone I know or have heard of included in order to further our knowledge of the person, power or presence of the Spirit.
-The main rule that we can agree on and that will help us maintain objective and not subjective conclusions, is that all of the information we will examine about the Holy Spirit will come from the Bible, no other source materials whether in printed form or "felt" will be used.
+The main rule that we can agree on and that will help us maintain objective and not subjective conclusions, is that all of the information we will examine about the Holy Spirit will come from the Bible, no other source materials will be used.

 Concept of the Godhead – History

 The basis for understanding the Holy Spirit comes from His position and role within the Trinity.

 Some of you may be thinking that I'm already violating our basic ground rule for this study (that all teachings must come from the Bible) and that the word "Trinity" doesn't even appear in the Old or New Testament, and you are correct.
 The term Trinity does not appear, but the dynamic nature of God requires a word to capture His essence, and words like Godhead and Trinity have been coined in order to express His likeness in a single word.

 We can trace back the use of this term (Trinity) to the third century AD and the early church "father" or leader by the name of Tertullian.